 What makes a course fast is if you have done your homework in training to race fast.

-I ran one of my worst marathons on one of the fastest, supposedly ‘fastest’ courses in the United States and my fastest marathon on a course that I personally do not consider fast at all.
+For example, I ran one of my worst marathons on one of the fastest courses in the United States.
+That being said, my personal best came on a course that has rolling hills.

 Racing is about maintaining pace, not on just racing on a fast course.
-You may be the type of runner who prefers rolling courses.
+Of course, you may be the type of runner who prefers rolling courses.
 So, seek out a course that works best for you.

 Perhaps you are more of a downhill runner and want to test out your ability on a net downhill course.

-I have known runners over the years who were fantastic hill runners and ran times that I couldn’t run on a flat course over hilly terrain.
+I have known runners over the years who were fantastic hill runners.
+Also, that ran times that I couldn't run on a flat course over hilly terrain.

 Find out what runners faster than you have done in their own training to run a faster 5K.